What is Planned Cost? & How it is different from Actual Cost

 While estimating the cost, you need to follow certain principles.
 They are listed below.

-• Must know the industry and market well: It is crucial to understand the product industry that you will estimate.
-Simultaneously you must know the market value of that product.
+• Must know the industry and market well: Understanding the industry of the product you are estimating is key.
+Also, it is equally important to know the market value of that product.

 • Use the suitable tools: Estimating tools help you improve the accuracy by 30%.